 Professor Haenlein has published in journals such as the Journal of Marketing, International Journal of Research in Marketing (IJRM), European Management Journal and Business Horizons and counts among the top 75 most cited marketing academics worldwide, based on Google Scholar.
 He is the most cited researcher in the field of "Word-of-Mouth", among the top three in the field of "Customer Relationship Management" and among the top ten in the field of "Social Influence".

 He is an Area Editor at the Journal of Marketing and a Senior Editor at the International Journal of Research in Marketing.
 From 2012 to 2015 Michael was the Editor-in-Chief of the European Management Journal.
-He is also a member of the editorial boards of the Journal of Marketing Research, Recherche et Applications en Marketing and Business Horizons.

 As a consultant, he has worked with a large number of international companies in a variety of industry sectors such as telecommunications, financial services, technology and private equity.